CM Score – how we score airdrops

 Funding depth

-10 pointsHow many funding rounds the project has gone through and how many unique investors backed it.
-One round with three angels is not the same as three rounds with twenty funds involved.
-The first signals an early stage, the second, maturity and varied support.
+10 pointsHow many rounds a project has gone through and how many investors backed it.
+One early round with three angels and three rounds with twenty funds represent very different levels of trust and maturity.

 Score scale